1996 Mount Everest disaster: Descent in a blizzard

-Several climbers got lost on the South Col during the storm.
-Mountain Madness guide Beidleman and clients Klev Schoening, Fox, Madsen, Pittman, and Gammelgaard, along with Adventure Consultant guide Mike Groom and clients Beck Weathers and Yasuko Namba wandered in the blizzard until they could no longer walk, huddling some 20 m from a drop-off of the Kangshung Face.
+Several climbers got lost on the descent during the storm.
+Mountain Madness guide Beidleman and clients Klev Schoening, Fox, Madsen, Pittman, and Gammelgaard, along with Adventure Consultants guide Mike Groom and clients Beck Weathers and Yasuko Namba, wandered in the blizzard until they could no longer walk, huddling some 20 m from a drop-off of the Kangshung Face.
+Hall's client Stuart Hutchison attempted to organize a rescue effort for those still on the mountain, but could not find anybody willing to leave the South Col. The climbers were exhausted and considered a rescue effort suicidal.

-Near midnight, the blizzard cleared sufficiently for the team to see Camp IV, some 200 m away.
-Beidleman, Groom, Schoening, and Gammelgaard set off to find help.
-Madsen and Fox remained on the mountain with the group in order to shout for the rescuers.
-Boukreev located the climbers and brought Pittman, Fox, and Madsen to safety.
-Boukreev had prioritized Pittman, Fox, and Madsen (all of whom were from his Mountain Madness expedition) over Namba (from the Adventure Consultants expedition), who seemed close to death; he did not see Weathers (also from the Adventure Consultants expedition).
-All of the climbers then at Camp IV were exhausted and unable to reach Namba and Weathers.
+Near midnight, the blizzard cleared sufficiently for the group still on the mountain to see Camp IV, some 400 m distant.
+Beidleman, Groom, Schoening, and Gammelgaard set off to find help and reached Camp IV.
+They gave Boukreev the approximate locations of the still-stranded climbers above.
+Madsen and Fox had remained on the mountain with the group in order to shout for the rescuers.
+Boukreev, alone, left the camp three times and spent most of the night attempting to find the stranded climbers.
+On his second and third attempt, he located them and escorted Pittman, Fox, and Madsen to safety.
+Pittman, Fox, and Madsen were from his Mountain Madness expedition.
+Of the two other people he found, Namba (from the Adventure Consultants expedition), seemed close to death.
+Beck Weathers had been with the group but had walked away and disappeared into the storm.
+All of the climbers, including Boukreev, then at Camp IV were too exhausted to make another attempt until the next morning to reach Namba and Weathers.

+Mountaineer Galen Rowell described Boukreev's rescue efforts in the Wall Street Journal as "One of the most amazing rescues in mountaineering history performed single-handedly a few hours after climbing Everest without oxygen..."
+In 1997 Anatoli Boukreev was awarded the David A. Sowles Memorial Award by the American Alpine Club.
+The award is the American Alpine Club's highest award for valor in recognition of his rescue of climbers in the 1996 Everest disaster.